 The finest snorkelling is just off the white sands along Tikioki (Takitumu Villas) and Titikaveka (south part of Rarotonga).
 Ask your bus driver to drop you at Fruits of Rarotonga.
 The south end of Muri Beach is also excellent.
 The best spot in the lagoon is between Ta’akoka islet and the barrier reef.
 There are spots along the southern coast where there can be rips and strong currents though (Avaavaroa Passage, Papua Passage and Rutaki Passage).
 On Aitutaki, your lagoon cruise will include snorkelling.

 These 7 villas (5 with their own swimming pools) are located beachfront on Muri Lagoon.
 The exteriors are rustic log cabin with pine wall and slate floor interiors.
 All have kitchenettes, spacious decks and four-poster king-size beds.
-The Flame Tree restaurant is right next door and it’s a wander along the lagoon to the Pacific Resort’s Sandals Restaurant and Barefoot Bar and Sails Restaurant.
+It’s a wander along the lagoon to the Pacific Resort’s Sandals Restaurant and Barefoot Bar and Sails Restaurant.

 The Spaghetti House is next to the Edgewater Resort and advertises that it has The Best Italian Dining in Rarotonga.
-For mine, this title goes to Portofino but it does serve good pizza and pasta seven days from 5:00pm.
+It serves good pizza and pasta seven days from 5:00pm.
 It’s also handy for people staying on the Black Rock/Arorangi side of the island.

 Police have become very strict due to the high number of deaths on the roads.
 When driving a scooter you must wear a helmet if driving faster than 40km/hr.
 Speed limit in town (blink and you’ll miss it) is 30km.